tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/configuration-management.md

 workstations](../engineering-and-change/engineering-workstation-artifacts.md), where the version-control history, the file timestamps and the commit trail are the record of who proposed what and when.
-What is particular to configuration management is the deployment: a change pushed to a relay with no commit behind it, or a file edited and loaded without ever being version-controlled, is a change with no authorising trail, the same gap the deployment logs below catch from the device side.
+What is particular to configuration management is the deployment: a change pushed to a relay with no commit behind it, or a file edited and loaded without ever being version-controlled, is a change with no authorising trail, a gap the device-side deployment logs catch too.

 ## Configuration deployment and audit logs